How you import from and export to the Pacific States.

 UK-Pacific States Economic Partnership Agreement

 The UK has signed an interim Economic Partnership Agreement (iEPA) with the Pacific States, which is in effect.

-The countries covered by the UK-Pacific EPA are:
+The Pacific States covered by this agreement are:

 - Papua New Guinea